What You Need To Know About Liability Waivers

 Third, in Colorado, liability waivers are frequently found to be legally binding, so you can’t count on the courts overturning the agreement in your favor.
 Waivers that meet the following criteria may leave you with no recourse if you sign:

-• Clear language - The waiver clearly states that you absolve the service provider of all liability, including in cases of negligence.
+• Clear Language: The waiver of liability clearly states that you absolve the service provider of all liability, including in cases of negligence.

-• Precise list - A waiver that lists specific risks or types of injuries for which you are releasing a service provider from liability is likely to be upheld if you suffer an stated injury.
+• Precise List: A waiver that lists specific risks or types of injuries for which you are releasing a service provider from liability is likely to be upheld if you suffer a stated injury.

 Can I Sue if I Signed a Liability Waiver?